E4Eric/TheDuck/README.md

 Over the years UI's have converged on a 'conventional' presentation for interacting with thr User.
 We all know them; Menus, Toolbars and such.
 This is by necessity once the user base expands to the general population (i.e. your grandma...;-) these folks need standard metaphors.
 I'll refer to these as 'conventional' apps.

 'Versatile' comes from the duck's being a 'pure' architecture, it only defines the concepts without inferring how they might be used.
 As such it can mimic the UI of any app, from a simple calculator to a complex IDE.
-Importantly, the calculator doesn't need to bring any baggage that might be needed to support more complex spps.
+Importantly, the calculator doesn't need to bring any baggage that might be needed to support more complex apps.

+The Foundation

+This idea of keeping everything very granular rather than 'bundling' the code into some formalism (class, dll...) is the basis for this flexibility.
+Current UI Toolkits are monolithic; want an edit control ya get the whole meal, including dessert...;-).
+Here we keep the various snippets of functional code in separate files (code assets) and provide aggregation of the components *specifically required* for a particular UI.
+This is more akin to building something from lego; putting the right blocks together to assemble the whole.
+A UI toolkit is what you get when you glue the blocks together...

 What are the fewest number of concepts that can be used to build a UI Toolkit that can mimic 'conventional' UI Apps?